ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 ### 2208252300
 - the functionality is there but the code could probably use some simplifciation.
 - [ ] Refactor plusMinusButton

+### 2208261600
+- I'm thinking about first rounding the input numbers and showing a message when the end is reached below the calculator
+- [ ] ad div below calculator for textcontent
+- [ ] figure out max amount of numbers btmDisplay will take as input
+- [ ] Think of alternatives to current Math.round for results after oparate is done.